gabriellegall/chess_com_bi/models/doc.md

 {% enddocs %}

 {% docs end_time_integer %}
 End time of the game in integer (raw) format.
+The time is expressed in Unix timestamp, which represents the number of seconds since January 1, 1970 (the Unix epoch).
 {% enddocs %}

 {% docs end_time %}